Paul-J-Company/Systems-Design/README.md

   https://www.bluehost.com/domains
   https://www.godaddy.com/domains
 Network Time Protocol: (NTP)
+  If your time is off on your servers, then your logs will be off and other applications will also start to fail!
   NTP gives client synchronization accuracies in the millisecond range.
   I use NTPsec:
   $ dnf install -y ntpsec